joshallenit/gh-stacked-diff/README.md

 ### To Update Main

+*Note: This process has been automated by the `sd rebase-main` command.*

 Once a PR has been merged, just rebase main normally.
 The local PR commit will be replaced by the one that Github created when squasing and merging.

 ```bash